The Oast

 4

-The Oast is a typical traditional Kentish oast house that was originally built to dry hops for the making of beer.
-It has now been restored and converted into a comfortable home and is situated in the centre of the historic village of Newenden, opposite the village green, where cricket has been played since 1301, close to the church with its 12th-century font and within very easy walking distance of the 17th-century pub, it's next door.
-The White Hart Inn, offers local beers and wines, as well as excellent home-cooked food at reasonable prices.
+A traditional Kentish oast house, originally built to dry hops for beer production, The Oast is a beautifully restored home in the centre of historic Newenden.
+Located opposite the village green, where cricket has been played since 1301, it is also close to the local church (with a 12th-century font), and within very easy walking distance of the 17th-century pub, The White Hart Inn, which is just next door.

-Whilst The Oast is in the centre of this historic village, it is situated in a very relaxing location with far-reaching south-westerly views down the Rother Valley.
-There is plenty of outdoor space at The Oast, a sheltered, but sunny terrace, with patio furniture and charcoal barbecue, a large garden and a one-acre paddock which is ideal for children to run around in total safety.
-There is also another patio, by the stream, with a table which can seat four, alongside this table is a barbecue and a small shepherd’s hut with a table and chairs which will seat six.
+Although located in the centre of the village, The Oast enjoys a wonderfully peaceful setting with far-reaching south-westerly views across the Rother Valley.
+Outside, there is plenty of garden space in which to relax.
+A sheltered yet sunny terrace is furnished with patio furniture and a charcoal barbecue, while a large garden and one-acre paddock provide ample room for children to play safely.
+There is also a second patio beside the stream, complete with seating for four, a barbecue, and a small shepherd’s hut furnished with a table and chairs for up to six guests.

-On the ground floor is a fourth bedroom with twin beds.
-These twin beds can be made up into a double bed if required.
-If this bedroom is not required for your stay, a discount will be applied.
-There is a downstairs bathroom with shower; wash basin and WC close by to this bedroom.
+Also on the ground floor is a flexible fourth bedroom with twin beds, which can be configured as a double if required.
+A separate bathroom with shower, wash basin, and WC serves this room.
+If the fourth bedroom is not required for your stay, a discount may be available.